Biography

 Christie holds no elected office and has no immediate electoral path in 2026.
 His relevance is entirely as a commentator, media presence, and potential candidate for 2028.
 If Trump's second term produces significant policy failures, constitutional crises, or criminal proceedings that result in conviction, Christie is uniquely positioned among Republicans to say — with documented consistency — that he warned the party from the beginning.

-The scenario most favorable to Christie is a 2028 Republican primary in which Trump cannot run again (due to the two-term constitutional limit), Trumpism is discredited by failed governance, and the party is searching for an alternative that combines electability with executive competence.
+The scenario most favorable to Christie is a 2028 Republican base in which Trump cannot run again (due to the two-term constitutional limit), Trumpism is discredited by failed governance, and the party is searching for an alternative that combines electability with executive competence.
 In that environment, Christie's debate skills, prosecutorial sharpness, and track record of winning a blue state by historic margins would become relevant assets.

 The scenario least favorable to Christie is a 2028 primary in which MAGA remains dominant and the party rallies around a Trump-endorsed successor.
 In that case, Christie's 2024 anti-Trump campaign would make him permanently unacceptable to the base.
 His national profile depends almost entirely on the direction of the Republican Party after Trump's second term concludes.